Eyevinn/hls-pull-push/README.md

 }
 ```

+## Limitations and Future Work
+- Currently, there are no operations in place to check if the request destination is already in use by another session.
+Allowing for multiple sessions uploading to the same destination and overwriting each others files.

+- In MediaPackageOutput, no retry logic added yet for uploading.

+- Generally, when an upload job fails, an error will be thrown.
+Then the service will continue, assuming upload was successful.
+Playlist manifests should maybe exclude segments
+that were not uploaded.

 # About Eyevinn Technology

 Eyevinn Technology is an independent consultant firm specialized in video and streaming.
 Independent in a way that we are not commercially tied to any platform or technology vendor.